Sun Moon Lake: History

-In older English literature, it was commonly referred to as Lake Candidius after the 17th century Dutch missionary Georgius Candidius.
+In older English literature, it was commonly referred to as Lake Candidius after the 17th-century Dutch missionary Georgius Candidius.
 In the middle of the lake is the Lalu Island, which is considered holy ground by the Thao tribe.
 In legend, Thao hunters discovered Sun Moon Lake while chasing a white deer through the surrounding mountains.
 The deer eventually led them to the lake, which they found to be not only beautiful, but abundant with fish.
 Today, the white deer of legends is immortalized as a marble statue on Lalu Island.

 Under Japanese rule, the island was renamed "Jade Island" (玉島).
 After Chiang Kai-shek's Nationalist Government moved to Taiwan, the island was renamed Kwanghwa Island (Kong-hôa-tó) and in 1978 the local government built a pavilion where annual weddings took place.
 In 1999, the 921 earthquake destroyed the pavilion and sank most of the island.
 In recent years, due to increasing social and political awareness, more deference and recognition are being given to Taiwanese aborigines.
 As a result, after the 921 earthquake, the island was renamed in the Thao language as "Lalu".

+The Moon lake was damed in 1919 by the Tosha Dam at the southern end of the original 'crescent' shape lake.

+Power Plants

 Several hydroelectric power plants have been built in the Sun Moon Lake since 1919, including Mingtan Pumped Storage Hydro Power Plant and Minhu Pumped Storage Hydro Power Station.
 When the first hydroelectric plant was finished in 1934, it was considered to be one of the most important infrastructure constructions of the time.
 Wujie Dam, also completed in 1934, diverts water from the Zhuoshui River to increase hydroelectric generation at the lake.
 The Jiji Line railroad was built to facilitate the construction.